 Nana nodded.
 She remembered Beso well: a fat, jolly man who once owned a restaurant in the neighborhood.

-"Everyone thinks he died of a heart attack, but one of the cops who found him told me that he was in the bathroom.
+"Everyone thinks he died of a heart attack, but one of the cops who found him told me he was in the bathroom.
 He was completely drenched and his face was blue, like a drowned man.
-He says that Beso had a problem with the kurdebi, and they drowned him in his own toilet."
+He says Beso had a problem with the kurdebi, and they drowned him in his own toilet."
 They were silent for a few seconds, a husband and wife sharing a mental picture of someone they knew drowning in a toilet.

 "Sometimes they do worse things, Nana.
 Sometimes they come after wives, even children.
 Kurdebi had some honor in our parents' time, but the kurdebi today are animals."